kartoza/stream_feature_extractor/help/source/intermediate_layer.rst

    respectively.
 We will add 1 to *up_num* if the node is upstream_node, this applies for *down_num*.

-4. The tool will populate each node type based on the rules in :doc:`nodes`.
+4. The tool will populate each node type based on the rules in :doc:`features`.